microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Coach/Solution-04.md

   ## Retrieve MongoDB hostname for configuration
   - Find the MongoDB service using the command `oc get svc mongodb`
   - The service will be accessible at the following DNS name: `mongodb.workshop.svc.cluster.local` which is formed of `[service name].[project name].svc.cluster.local`
-  - This can also be retrieved from the ARO console
+  - This name can also be retrieved from the ARO console
   - Instruct students to save this, because we will need it for the next challenge

   ## Retrieve rating-api hostname for configuration